Sukhoi Su-27: Air Force

 When the naval Flanker trainer was being conceived the Soviet Air Force was evaluating a replacement for the Su-24 "Fencer" strike aircraft, and it became evident to Soviet planners at the time that a replacement for the Su-24 would need to be capable of surviving engagements with the new American F-15 and F-16.
 The Sukhoi bureau concentrated on adaptations of the standard Su-27UB tandem-seat trainer.
 However, the Soviet Air Force favoured the crew station (side-by-side seating) approach used in the Su-24 as it worked better for the high workload and potentially long endurance strike roles.
-Therefore, the conceptual naval side-by-side seated trainer was used as the basis for development of the Su-27IB (Russian for "Istrebityel Bombardirovshchik" - "Fighter Bomber") as an Su-24 replacement in 1983.
+Therefore, the conceptual naval side-by-side seated trainer was used as the basis for development of the Su-27IB (Russian for Istrebityel Bombardirovshchik - "fighter bomber") as an Su-24 replacement in 1983.
 The first production airframe was flown in early 1994 and renamed the Su-34 (NATO reporting name 'Fullback').

 Navy

-Development of a version for the Soviet Navy called the Su-27K (Russian for "Korabyelny" - "Shipborne", NATO designation 'Flanker-D') commenced not long after the development of the main land-based type.
-Some of the T10 demonstrators were modified to test features of navalized variants for carrier operations.
-These modified demonstrators led to specific prototypes for the Soviet Navy, designated "T10K" (Korabyelny).
-The T10Ks had canards, an arresting hook and carrier landing avionics as well as a retractable inflight re-fueling probe.
+Development of a version for the Soviet Navy designated Su-27K (from Korabyelny - "shipborne", NATO designation 'Flanker-D') commenced not long after the development of the main land-based type.
+Some of the T-10 demonstrators were modified to test features of navalized variants for carrier operations.
+These modified demonstrators led to specific prototypes for the Soviet Navy, designated "T-10K".
+The T-10Ks had canards, an arresting hook and carrier landing avionics as well as a retractable inflight refueling probe.
 They did not have the landing gear required for carrier landings or folding wings.
-The first T10K flew in August 1987 flown by the famous Soviet test pilot Viktor Pugachev (who first demonstrated the cobra manoeuvre using an Su-27 in 1989), performing test take-offs from a land-based ski-jump carrier deck on the Black Sea coast at Saky in the Ukrainian SSR.
+The first T-10K flew in August 1987 flown by the famous Soviet test pilot Viktor Pugachev (who first demonstrated the Cobra maneuver using an Su-27 in 1989), performing test takeoffs from a land-based ski-jump carrier deck on the Black Sea coast at Saky in the Ukrainian SSR.
 The aircraft was lost in an accident in 1988.

 At the time the naval Flanker was being developed the Soviets were building their first generation of aircraft carriers and had no experience with steam catapults and did not want to delay the introduction of the carriers.
-Thus it was decided to use a take-off method that did not require catapults by building up full thrust against a blast deflector until the aircraft sheared restraints holding it down to the deck.
+Thus it was decided to use a takeoff method that did not require catapults by building up full thrust against a blast deflector until the aircraft sheared restraints holding it down to the deck.
 The fighter would then accelerate up the deck onto a ski jump and become airborne.